Euclid Quick Data Release (Q1). Extending the quest for little red dots to z<4: Results

 At redshifts $z<4$ we can compare only to previous QSO UV luminosity functions, since observations of LRDs with JWST were mainly limited to $z>4$.
-The luminosity function of the LRDs is always well below the QSO luminosity functions at bright magnitudes, indicating that LRDs are not the dominant AGN population at these magnitudes at $z<4$, assuming they are AGN.
-The LRD luminosity functions are instead closer to the QSO ones at $z>1$ and at the faintest magnitudes probed by this work.
+The luminosity function of the LRDs is always well below the QSO luminosity functions at bright magnitudes by 1.2--2.6 dex, which however corresponds to 1--4$\sigma$ because of low number statistic.
+This difference generally indicates that LRDs are not the dominant AGN population at these magnitudes at $z<4$, assuming they are AGN.
+The LRD luminosity functions are instead closer to the QSO ones at at $z > 1$ and at the faintest magnitudes probed by this work.
+The closest point is at $1.5\leq z<2.0$, where the LRD luminosity function is only 0.7\,dex below the QSO luminosity function around $M_{\rm UV}=-19.25\,\rm mag$, but given the large statistic the uncertainties are small and this difference corresponds to more than 10$\sigma$.
+We cannot verify if the LRD luminosity function is closer to the QSO one at even fainter magnitudes because of incompleteness.